code-place7/code-place7/README.md

 ---

 > 🧠 *“Great engineers don’t just write code — they design, automate, and secure systems.”*
+> 🧠 *“Nobody Knows Everything , It's the jorney that never ends.”*
+> 🧠 *“When you deal with the sutuation right away, It's saves you time later.”*
+> 🧠 *“Life is too short fro interview, Why don't just Hire Me.”*
 > 🔒 *“DevOps + Cloud + Security = Future-Proof Engineering.”*